alexcapstick/autoelicit/README.md

 This python package, `autoelicit`, can be used to elicit expert priors on linear models from LLMs.

-This code is based on the method presented in the paper [AutoElicit: Using Large Language Models for Expert Prior Elicitation in Predictive Modelling](https://arxiv.org/abs/2411.17284).
+This code is based on the method presented in the paper <a href="https://arxiv.org/abs/2411.17284" target="_blank">AutoElicit: Using Large Language Models for Expert Prior Elicitation in Predictive Modelling</a>

-The code to reproduce the experiments in the paper can be found in the repo [llm-elicited-priors](https://github.com/alexcapstick/llm-elicited-priors), whilst this repo contains the code to use the method in practice.
+The code to reproduce the experiments in the paper can be found in the repo <a href="https://github.com/alexcapstick/llm-elicited-priors" target="_blank">llm-elicited-priors</a>, whilst this repo contains the code to use the method in practice.

 Our method uses large language models (LLMs) to provide the mean and standard deviation of many Gaussian priors to be placed on the parameters of a linear model.
 From sampling the LLM multiple times, we form a mixture of these Gaussians, which can be used to construct linear predictive models or analysed to understand the risk factors for the target variable.